cefoler/celestium-protocol/README.md

 Celestium is a project where our focus is to recreate a **new NMS and API** for minecraft developers.
 The code comparated with the **Mojang NMS** is more clean, structured and performatic.

-For the project pattern, we are using Netty as the protocol server, Flogger for logging and Jackson for anything related in JSON.
+For the project pattern, we are using GRPC as the protocol server, Flogger for logging and Jackson for anything related in JSON.

 Want to contribute in this project?